snoyberg/posa-chapter/warp.md

 an HTTP response header and body, respectively.
 Fig XXX illustrates this case.
-Again, `open()`, `stat()`, `close()` and other system calls can be committed thanks to cache mechanism described in Section XXX.
+Again, `open()`, `stat()`, `close()` and other system calls can be committed thanks to the cache mechanism described in Section XXX.
-The following subsection describe another peformace tuning in `ResponseFile` case.
+The following subsection describe another performace tuning in the case of `ResponseFile`.

 ### Sending header and body together

 When we measured the performance of Warp to send static files, we always did it with high concurrency.
-That is, we always make multiple connections at the same time.
+That is, we always made multiple connections at the same time.
 It gave us a good result.
-However, when we set the number of concurrency to 1, we found Warp is really slow.
+However, when we set the number of concurrency to 1, we found Warp to be really slow.

-Observing the results of the `tcpdump` command, we realized that this is because old Warp uses the combination of writev() for header and sendfile() for body.
+Observing the results of the `tcpdump` command, we realized that this is because originally Warp used the combination of writev() for header and sendfile() for body.
 In this case, an HTTP header and body are sent in separate TCP packets (Fig xxx).